gejoreni/button-module/README.md

  ```
 #### 3. work with the new button like you would any other layer.

+You can change animations etc via newButton.animationOptions it will automatically update the label animations to match.
 Use newButton.label to edit and change the textLayer.
 I don't really know what else to say.
 This is my first time uploading something like this.
 Enjoy.

 #### other stuff